-5 NQF credits at level 9 Convener: Dr P Martinez
+5 NQF credits at HEQSF level 9 Convener: Professor P Martinez

-Prerequisites: An Engineering degree or equivalent four-year degree.
+Course entry requirements: An Engineering degree or equivalent four-year degree.

-Course outline: This course provides an introduction to a highly specialized or cutting-edge topic in space studies.
+This course provides an introduction to a highly specialized or cutting-edge topic in space studies.
 The topic will be presented by a leading practitioner in the field.
 The course will be delivered through lectures, supplemented by the use of online resources and distance-learning methods.
 The course convener and/or presenter will set goals for structured self-learning to complement the classroom learning and hence deepen the course participant's knowledge of the special topic in question.